etdirksen/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
-Our fictional friend **Louise** wants to get a better idea of how her play might perform compared to other plays based on similar and differing criteria.
-The purpose of this analysis is to compare the outcomes of kickstarters that are plays based on their launch date to kickstarters that are plays based on their goal amount.
+The purpose of this analysis is to compare the outcomes of kickstarters that are plays based on their launch date, to kickstarters that are plays based on their goal amount.

 ## Analysis and Challenges